-We are a team of computational biologists at St. Anna Children's Cancer Research Institute (CCRI).
-It is our goal to understand developmental processes in cancer biology by employing an integrative approach that combines developmental biology with functional genomics.
+We are a team of computational and experimental biologists at St. Anna Children's Cancer Research Institute (CCRI).
+It is our goal to understand developmental processes in cancer biology by employing an integrative approach that combines stem cell biology with functional genomics.

 We trace (aberrant) changes in cells during development.